Arrowyz01/csv2logseq_block/README.md

 This is a Python script that can read csv file and output a markdown file containing logseq block and block properties (from csv data), and a basic query script to generate a table query (like the format in csv file).
 The goal is to simulate notion table database in logseq.

+Also come with a script to reverse!

+I try to fix some problem, also make the usage a little bit easier... maybe not?

 # What you need to prepare
-- python3 and its path
+- python3
+    > which python
+    > python -V
-- make sure you have pandas installed
+- make sure you have pandas installed, use follow command to check
+    > pip list
+- or install pandas
+    > pip install pandas
-- find your logseq path
+- find your logseq vault

-# What you need to change in csv2logseq.py
-- 1st line: path to your python
+# quick start
+- convert '.csv' to '.md' with logseq block structures and a query table with "Table name".

+    - download and put 'csv2logseq.py' in the same folder as '.csv' file you want to convert, use shell and 'cd' to your '.csv' folder.
+    - type the command, you need to change to your '.csv' filename and your "Table name".
+Please note that: the "" is necessary for the table name of query table.
+        > python csv2logseq.py filename.csv "Table name"
+    - it will read the '.csv', and output a '.md' file with logseq block/block properties structrue in the same folder.
-- 15th line: path to your logseq vault folder
+    - then you can copy the output '.md' file to your logseq vault (ie. in "pages" folder).
-- 47th line: query table name

-# How to use this script
-- download csv2logseq.py
+- convert '.md' with logseq block structures to '.csv'.

+    - if you want to reverse the process, ie, read '.md' file with logseq block/block properties structrue and output a '.csv' file, please use 'logseq_block2csv.py'.
+    - just download and put it in the same folder as the '.md' file you want to convert, use shell and 'cd' to your '.md' folder.
-- change what you need to change in csv2logseq.py
+    - type the command, you need to change to your '.md' filename.
-- cd to you csv folder

-- If you add this script into your $PATH (or put it in a folder that already in your $PATH), you can direct use follow code, the filename.md will appear in your logseq/pages

-  > csv2logseq.py filename.csv

-- If you don't want to add it to you $PATH, you can follow code, the filename.md will appear in your logseq/pages

-  > python /path/to/csv2logseq.py filename.csv

-- another option: use test/csv2logseq_local.py that will generate filename_local.md in current folder

-  > python /path/to/csv2logseq_local.py filename.csv
+        > python logseq_block2csv.py filename.md

-- reverse. use test/logseq_block2csv.py that will read md and output a csv in the same folder
+    - the script will output the '.csv' file in the same folder as well.
-  > python /path/to/logseq_block2csv.py filename.md
+    - but please note that: the script is very sensitve to the format in '.md' file, you'd better make the '.md' file as neat as possible.

 # Image
 - expand the major block